timothycrosley/examples/README.md

 ## Why Create Examples?

 I've always wanted a way to attach examples to functions in a way that would be re-useable for documentation, testing, and API proposes.
-Just like moving Python parameter types from comments into prorammatically specified and easily introspectable entities has made them more braodly useful, I hope examples can do the same for example parameters.
+Just like moving Python parameter types from comments into type annotations has made them more broadly useful, I hope examples can do the same for example calls.

 I hope you too find `eXamples` useful!